-Campus Security/Safety - Video Surveillance/Photo and Video Policies

-OHS follows the Federal law regarding the Family Education Rights and Privacy Act (FERPA).
-OHS's premises are monitored and recorded 24/7 by video cameras inside and outside the school to protect the student body and monitor potentially dangerous situations.
+Campus Security/Safety - Video Surveillance/Photo and Video Policies to protect the student body and monitor potentially dangerous situations.
 Students involved in regular classroom, co-curricular, or school-related social events may be photographed, videotaped, or recorded by OHS representatives or members of the community press (TV, radio, newspaper, and internet).
 According to law, images or recordings are called "directory information" and may be legally used in yearbooks, rosters, programs, displays, newsletters, promotions, videos, CDs, DVDs, or other media distributed by the school.
 Parents who do not want the school to disclose directory information from their student's education records without prior written consent must notify the high school in writing within 10 days after the first day of school.